 But women in the workplace might do even more than boost the bottom line.

-Explore our new leadership training program for women in STEM, Technical Women’s Leadership Journey, with several pilots offered in spring 2018.
+Explore our new leadership training program for women in STEM, Advancing Technical Women, with several pilots offered in spring 2018.

 In this study, we found that having more women in the workplace actually makes an organization a better place to work.
 Our hundreds of survey respondents estimated what percentage of individuals in their workplace were women.
 Answers ranged from 0–100%, with the average being about 45% (pretty close to the national average).